aldrin112602/aldrin112602/README.md

 ### About me:
 <p>
   &nbsp;&nbsp;&nbsp; I'm Aldrin Caballero, 21 of age from Tanay, Rizal, currently pursuing BSIT specializing in fullstack web development.
-I'm eager to create dynamic web applications and currently seeking internship opportunities to gain valuable experience and make significant contributions to company.
+I'm eager to create dynamic web applications and currently seeking internship opportunities to gain valuable experience and make significant contributions to the company.
 </p>